NeoScout-tech/ScoutMap-DIY/README.md

   - Debug mode with detailed logs.

 - **ESP32 Migration** (10% 🚧)
-  - Port the codebase to ESP32 for our custom NetScout device.
+  - Port the codebase to ESP32 for our custom NeoScout device.
   - Leverage ESP32's dual-core power and extra memory.
   - Initial planning and hardware prototyping in progress.